Fly-tipping

 • Schedule a team to remove the fly-tipped waste within 15 working days of when it was reported to us.

 • If the waste is hazardous or causing an obstruction which is dangerous, we will remove or make it safe within 24 hours of when it was reported to us.
-Please do not report waste as hazardous or dangerous, unless it clearly contains asbestos, chemical or oil drums, gas canisters, paint, or needles and drug paraphernalia.
+Do not report waste as hazardous or dangerous, unless it clearly contains asbestos, chemical or oil drums, gas canisters, paint, or needles and drug paraphernalia.

-Fly-tipping on private land
+Fly tipping on private land

 We cannot remove fly-tipping which is on private land.
 If you see fly-tipping: